Ray structures on Teichm\"uller Space: Convergence to stretch-earthquake disks

-Next, we calculate the transverse cocycle $\sigma_\lambda(Y(t,r,s))$ of $Y(t,r,s)$ with respect to $\lambda$, using the train-track coordinates of transverse cocyles.
+Next, we calculate the transverse cocycle $\sigma_\lambda(Y(t,r,s))$ of $Y(t,r,s)$ with respect to $\lambda$, using the train-track coordinates of transverse cocycles described in Section \ref{sec:weighted:system}.
 We begin with a preliminary discussion in the setting where $s=0$, and then extend the analysis to the case where $s \neq 0$.